Automating Non-Intrusive Inspections Provides Faster Inspections and Better Results

-In addition to loss of production, internal inspection includes the need for emptying and cleaning the vessels, degassing, internal surface preparation, scaffolding or rope access installation, and a host of other costs.
+In addition to the loss of production, internal inspection includes the need for emptying and cleaning the vessels, degassing, internal surface preparation, scaffolding or rope access installation, and a host of other costs.
 More importantly, the process of internal inspection, requiring confined-space entry that is inherently unsafe, as years of accident reporting can verify.

-So it’s not surprising that regulatory agencies such as API, NBIC, DNV and AB have determined that Non-Intrusive Inspection (NII) – or “external inspection in lieu of internal inspection” – conforms with Recognized and Generally Accepted Good Engineering Practices (RAGAGEP), when the external Non-Destructive Evaluation (NDE) methods provide data as good as or better than that provided by internal inspections.
+So it’s not surprising that regulatory agencies such as API, NBIC, DNV, and AB have determined that Non-Intrusive Inspection (NII) – or “external inspection in lieu of internal inspection” – conforms with Recognized and Generally Accepted Good Engineering Practices (RAGAGEP) when the external Non-Destructive Evaluation (NDE) methods provide data as good as or better than that provided by internal inspections.

 It’s just taken a while for NDE to get to that “as good or better” level of data quality.

 But today’s NDE methodology has evolved to deliver much more definitive, much more comprehensive data – in certain applications – than internal inspection.
 What’s more, the automation of these NDE methods by Gecko Robotics (and others) has further increased the speed of collecting high-quality data while significantly reducing risk.